SarahUgur/5173/SYSTEM_LOCK.md

 Share functionality locked with proper social media integration.
 Login requirement locked at app start - no access without authentication.
 All demo data removed and replaced with real API calls.
+Post boost system locked with permanent free boost for all posts.
+Vite proxy configuration locked and working with Netlify Dev.
+All posts automatically boosted gratis for altid - no expiration.